Black and white image of two men placing letters in marquee that say "Powell Symphony Hall Future Home of the St. Louis Symphony"

 The SLSO Family

 The entire organization is served by a dedicated group of volunteers.
 Over the past almost 100 years, the St. Louis Symphony Volunteer Association has actively supported the SLSO in a variety of ways, from unique education programs including Picture the Music and the Instrument Playground, to welcoming concertgoers, fundraising projects, and more.
-Originally founded in 1923 as The Women’s Committee of the St. Louis Symphony Society, the SVA currently has more than 130 active members whose efforts champion the mission of the SLSO: enriching lives through the power of music.
+Originally founded in 1923 as The Women’s Committee of the St. Louis Symphony Society, the SVA currently has more than 300 members whose efforts champion the mission of the SLSO: enriching lives through the power of music.

 Education Commitment